drug-design/course/docs/chapters/3d-qsar.md

 ### Molecular Binding Occurs in 3D

-The biological activity of a ligand depends of its affinity with its receptor; this can be understood in molecular detail by identifying the interactions and forces involved in the binding process.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/molecular-binding-occurs-3d-851e3e33'><i class='fa fa-play' aria-hidden='true'></i></button>The biological activity of a ligand depends of its affinity with its receptor; this can be understood in molecular detail by identifying the interactions and forces involved in the binding process.
 Molecular binding occurs in 3D.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.